 Most people think rheumatism synonymously with ageing as our daily experience show aches and pain of the joints or body often occur in older people.
 We do see younger people, those aged younger than 35 years having joint problems but most can or will attribute their symptoms to over-exertion or some form of injury.
 Indeed, the term “rheumatism” delivers a very different connotation to different people.
 For the lay person, it will mean “ache and pain” of the body without very much explanation due to its causes.

-For more information on the different types of Arthritis, go to thenewageparents.com/types-of-arthritis/
+For more information on the different types of Arthritis, go to Types of Arthritis.

 Aches and pain may seem innocuous and nagging but they may be the warning signs our body is trying to tell us.
 To attribute these symptoms as a sign of age may not be wise.
 One advice is that if these symptoms are prolonged and interfere with daily activities and work, then it is good to seek help.
 Delay in instituting treatment may lead to permanent joint damage as in the case of inflammatory arthritis.

 This article is contributed by Dr Chong Yong Yeow, Specialist in Rheumatology & Consultant, Raffles Internal Medicine Centre.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.